 Get involved in WRL’s organizing and education work: No SWAT zone: campaign to end police militarization, nonviolent direct action training, internationalism, counter military recruitment, airwars and more.
 Check out WRL’s new membership handbook.
 Find resources to challenge militarism, curb police power, strengthen nonviolent action and lift up community resilience!

 Write elected officials and local media.
 Send them copies of this flyer.
 Demand an investment in peace, not war.

 Protest with your money!
 Sign up at wartax boycott.org.
 Refuse to pay all or part of your federal income tax.
 Whatever you choose to refuse—$1, $10, or a percentage—send a letter to elected officials and tell them why.
 Though illegal, thousands of people openly participate in this form of protest.
 Contact us for information or referral to a counselor near you.
 Contribute resisted tax money to organizations that support the common good.

-Read and use War Tax Resistance: A Guide to Withholding Your Support from the Military, 144-page handbook with history, methods and resources. $6 postpaid at warresisters.org/store.
+Read and use War Tax Resistance: A Guide to Withholding Your Support from the Military, a 144-page handbook with history, methods and resources.
+Available, with a new 2017 update insert, for $5 from WRL's onlines store.

 For Pie Charts from previous years, check out the Pie Chart Archives